Dust or Magic Logo

 • Introduce the fundamental principles of design as applied to current technology.

-• Contribute to your personal vision of "dust" or "magic."
+• Contribute to your personal ideas of "dust" or "magic."

 • Share elements of successful design.